 The Trust has an incentive unit option plan (the "Plan").
 The Plan provides for options to be granted to the benefit of employees, Trustees and certain other third parties.
-The maximum number of trust units allocated to and made available to be issued under the Plan shall not exceed 530,000.
+The maximum number of trust units allocated to and made available to be issued under the Plan shall not exceed 1,000,000.
 The exercise price of options granted under the unit option plan will be determined by the Trustees, but will be at least equal to the volume weighted average trading price of the trust units for the five trading days immediately prior to the date the option was granted.
 The term of any option granted shall not exceed 10 years or such other maximum permitted time period under applicable regulations.
-Except as otherwise provided elsewhere in the unit option Plan, the options shall vest over the term of the option at time(s) fixed by the Board of Trustees.
-Since inception all options granted by the Trust have vested immediately.
+At the time of granting options, the Board of Trustees determines the time, or times, when an option or part of an option shall be exercisable.
 The Trust will not provide financial assistance to any optionee in connection with the exercise of options.